MolotovCherry/Native-Memory-Scripter/book/src/iat/find.md

 #### Name / Ordinal
 - <code>module: [`Module`](../modules/objects-module.md)</code> - the module to get the symbols for.
-- `name: str|u16` - the symbol name or ordinal number to look for. must be exact case-insensitive match.
+- `name: str|u16` - the symbol name or ordinal number to look for. must be exact case-sensitive match.

 #### Name / Ordinal and Dll name
 - <code>module: [`Module`](../modules/objects-module.md)</code> - the module to get the symbols for.
-- `dll_name: str` - the dll name to look for the symbol in. is an exact case insensitive match, e.g. `fooBar.dll`.
+- `dll_name: str` - the dll name to look for the symbol in. is an exact case sensitive match, e.g. `fooBar.dll`.
-- `name: str|u16` - the symbol name or ordinal number to look for. must be exact case-insensitive match.
+- `name: str|u16` - the symbol name or ordinal number to look for. must be exact case-sensitive match.

 ### Exceptions
 If module in memory is invalid or cannot otherwise be read.